Low back pain

-Lumbar disc bulge can cause low back pain and discomfort.
+A lumbar disc bulge can cause low back pain and discomfort.
 Technically speaking it’s not the low back disc bulge that causes the pain.
-A low back disc bulge causes pain only when it places pressure on other structures such as nerves and this causes low back pain and dysfunction.
-A large disc bulge may place tension on the spinal cord or spinal nerves, or place pressure on the joints of the low back.
-There are many treatments our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) can use to help the your low back pain due to a lumbar disc bulge.
+A low back disc bulge causes pain only when it places pressure on other structures such as nerves, and this causes low back pain and dysfunction.
+A large disc bulge may place tension on the spinal cord or spinal nerves or place pressure on the joints of the low back.

 Lumbar herniated disc

 Lumbar disc herniation is a common cause of low back pain and discomfort.
-A lumbar disc herniation is also called a low back disc herniation, a slipped disc in the low back and a ruptured low back disc.
+A lumbar disc herniation is also called a low back disc herniation, slipped disc in the low back and a ruptured low back disc.
 Lumbar (low back) disc herniation is very common.
-Anyone who is experiencing ongoing low back pain should actively seek a proper diagnosis and treatment strategy this will help reduce pain and improve the function of the low back.
-Our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) excel in the treatment of low back pain from lumbar disc herniation using the best in evidence-based treatments.

 Lumbar disc protrusion